-I was interviewing a plastic surgeon once about weight loss techniques and exercise vs. surgery, and asked if he had any advice on how I could get rid of the pudgy area between my arm and chest.
+I was interviewing a plastic surgeon in Louisville once about weight loss techniques and exercise vs. surgery, and asked if he had any advice on how I could get rid of the pudgy area between my arm and chest.
 You know, the “armpit fat.”

 His response: “Get a boob job.”